Ar1f007/unLens/README.md

 It is a simple single page react application mainly focusing on routing and authentication.
 I built this on firebase authentication practice purpose.

+This project focuses on photography as a service.

 ## Features / what is included in this project

 - Single page application, means no reloading